Speakers

 Ecuador

 Sociologist and researcher focused on governance, human rights, and political ecology, with a career in sustainability and territorial transformation.
 Her work connects biodiversity, communities, and socio-environmental justice from an interdisciplinary vision.
-She has promoted initiatives related to governance and solutions for resilient territories.
-Her approach integrates social research, sustainability, and public policies.
+She has driven initiatives related to governance and solutions for resilient territories.
+Her approach integrates social research, sustainability, and public policy.
 She brings a key perspective on rights, territory, and the regenerative transition.

 María Inés Rivadeneira Sociologist and researcher in human rights and political ecology – WWF Ecuador